BryanSchuetz/dai/_news/education-innovation-alliance-seeks-out-new-solutions-pakistan-education.md

 '
 solutions:
 - Governance
-- Finance and Investment
+- Financial Services
-- Innovation and Entrepreneurship
+- Entrepreneurship and Innovation
 regions:
 - Asia and the Pacific
 projects: